aws/amazon-vpc-cni-k8s/docs/network-policy-faq.md

 **Q) Can I roll back the VPC CNI version from v1.14 to v1.13?**

 Yes, but you must first clean up the rules.
 Set the `enable-network-policy-controller` flag in the `amazon-vpc-cni` config map to `false` to trigger the network policy controller to clean up.
 Then, restart the nodes to clean up eBPF maps and programs.

-**Q) What happens if the network policy controller fails?**

-If the EKS CPI stops and pods are rotated, the Node Agent will not attach any more probes, so the traffic will not be affected.
-If the network policy controller malfunctions or is disabled, the existing policy endpoint resources, potentially stale, will remain unless the underlying network policies are deleted.
-To ensure safe configuration, revert the changes to the Node agent daemonset so that the eBPF probes don't get configured on new pods.

 **Q) What IAM configuration is required for Network Policies?**